 The Song of Songs is one of the most beautiful books of the Bible and one of the most misunderstood.
 The beauty of this theatrical song is greater than that of the words of Shakespeare.
 Some have commented jokingly on how many parents want their children to read the Bible except for the Song of Solomon.
-The Song of Songs is not so much about sex as some make it to be.
+However, the Song of Songs is not so much about sex as some depict.
 The book has sexual references, and through this book, God endorses sex within marriage.
 This article provides some critical keys to understanding Song of Songs and some insight.

 The Song of Songs is a poem like all songs.
-This song is meant to be read more than once to be understood.
-Inspired poems are always great for reflection between this world and the spiritual, which God’s Word in this way acts as a mirror to reflect our own hearts for observing ourselves (cf. 2 Cor.
-3:18, Jas.
-1:23-25).
+This song is meant to be read more than once for the reader to understand.
+Inspired poems are always great for reflection between this world and the spiritual, which God’s Word acts as a mirror in this way to reflect our own hearts for observing ourselves (cf. 2 Cor 3:18; Jas 1:23-25).

 There are four main interpretations of this book.
 Two are literal interpretations that look at the young woman who is at the center of this theatrical song.
 The most common understand is that this is a courtship and marriage of Solomon and the Shulamite woman.
-The fact that the name Solomon and Shulamite are similar having common meaning of “peace”.
+The name Solomon and Shulamite are similar and have a common meaning of “peace.”
 The other interpretation pictures a love triangle between the beloved women, her beloved shepherd, and the king appealing to her.

-The Song of Songs is written about a young woman’s love for her beloved.
-One literal interpretation states that this is a discourse between young woman betrothed and marrying King Solomon.
+Solomon wrote the Song of Songs about a young woman’s love for her beloved.
+One literal interpretation states that this is a discourse between a young woman betrothed and marrying King Solomon.
 The other interpretation is that a young woman must choose between King Solomon and her beloved shepherd.
-The first interpretation seems unlikely when one recognizes that the young woman’s beloved is a shepherd rather than a king, and the shepherd and the king are apparently in different places.
-See, when the beloved woman is in the presence of the king, Song of Songs 1:7 says, “Tell me, O you whom I love, Where you feed your flock, Where you make it rest at noon.
+The first interpretation seems unlikely when one recognizes that the young woman’s beloved is a shepherd who is contrasted from the king, and the shepherd and the king are apparently in different places.
+See, when the beloved woman is in the presence of the king, Song of Songs 1:7 depicts, “Tell me, O you whom I love, Where you feed your flock, Where you make it rest at noon.
 For why should I be as one who veils herself By the flocks of your companions?”
-Then the beloved woman thinks about her shepherd in her bedroom, Song of Songs 2:16 says, “My beloved is mine, and I am his.
+Then the beloved woman thinks about her shepherd in her bedroom, Song of Songs 2:16 records, “My beloved is mine, and I am his.
 He feeds his flock among the lilies.”
-Again, while the beloved woman is in the presence of the king, Song of Songs 6:2-3 says “My beloved has gone to his garden, To the beds of spices, To feed his flock in the gardens, And to gather lilies.
+Again, while the beloved woman is in the presence of the king, Song of Songs 6:2-3 declares, “My beloved has gone to his garden, To the beds of spices, To feed his flock in the gardens, And to gather lilies.
 I am my beloved’s, And my beloved is mine.
 He feeds his flock among the lilies.”
 From this understanding, the Song of Solomon is about a young woman choosing between her beloved shepherd and the King’s charms and proposal, which he makes when “there are sixty queens, And eighty concubines, And virgins without number” (6:8).
-Yet, the king said to this beloved woman, “My dove, my perfect one, Is the only one”.
-Yet, some may still believe that the Song is about Solomon’s recommitment in marriage to one spouse, and that is for the student to decide for oneself.
+However, the king speaks to this beloved woman, “My dove, my perfect one, Is the only one.”
+Some may still believe that the Song is about Solomon’s recommitment in marriage to one spouse, and that is for the student to decide for oneself.

 The Scenes of the Song of Songs